The Apple iPhone 6S is a refinement of 2014's iPhone 6, with a few interesting new technical innovations thrown in.

 |Resolution||1334 x 750|

 Having an Apple logo on your phone can be a blessing and a curse, in the fact that Apple's iPhones tend to hold their resale value much better than other phones, so you can sell a used phone for a decent return.
-It also means that there isn't a huge amount of price movement on new devices, even 11 months into an annual refresh cycle.
+It also means that there isn't a huge amount of price movement on new devices, even 18 months or so since it launched.

 Apple iPhone 6S: Review